abacaxi-queer/Alola-UI-Load/README.md

 # Alola UI_Load
-An UI_Load that imitates the Alola ones
+An UI_Load that imitates the Alola ones.
+Tested on Essentials v21

 ![](/alola_ui_load.png)